ak-219/face-detection/README.md

 ##### Made from scratch by ak-219.

 ```
-This Artificial Intelligence system focuses on identifying and categorizing human faces.
+This Artificial Intelligence system focuses on recognizing, identifying, and categorizing human faces.
 ```

 ## Steps To Run